NERC-CEH/catalogue/README.markdown

         bundle install

-* Then you can execute your tests
+* Then you can execute your tests in parallel

-        bundle exec rspec
+        bundle exec rake # calls :headless and :parallel_spec

-* You can specify a particular browser to test in (as long as they have been set up in the browsers_helper.rb) by:
+* You can specify a particular test group to test by calling the specific rspec task:

-        bundle exec rspec --tag driver:chrome
+        bundle exec rake --tasks # List the available rake tasks.
+Not all can be run from workstations bundle exec rake chrome_spec

 * Sit back and watch your chrome instance run through your test suite

 ### Running the tests headlessly

-If you want to execute the tests within xvfb, then set the environment variable **HEADLESS** to true.
-Chrome will be started up inside xvfb.
+If you want to execute the tests within xvfb, then use the **headless** rake task.
+Chrome and firefox will be started up inside xvfb.
 Obviously your box will need to have xvfb installed.
+The default rake task will start in headless mode.

+        bundle exec rake headless chrome_spec